 5.3.X.1 Key issue details

-TS 33.501 clause 6.1.4 specifies that the authentication result will be stored by the UDM after the successful authentication, and that it can be used to link authentication confirmation to the subsequent procedures, in order to prevent certain types of fraud, e.g. fraudulent Nudm_UECM_Registration Request for registering the subscriber's serving AMF in UDM while the subscriber is not actually present in the visited network.
+TS 33.501 clause 6.1.4 specifies that the authentication result will be stored by the UDM after the successful authentication, and can be used to link authentication confirmation to the subsequent procedures, in order to prevent certain types of fraud, e.g. fraudulent Nudm_UECM_Registration Request for registering the subscriber's serving AMF in UDM while the subscriber is not actually present in the visited network.

-However, in the case of UE-initiated deregistration procedure or network-initiated deregistration or SMC failure after AKA during the registration procedure, UDM still has the authentication result, which may cause security issuesraudulent UDM service request may be accepted by the UDM
+However, in the case of UE/network-initiated deregistration procedure or SMC failure after AKA inthe registration procedure, UDM still has the authentication result, according to TS 29.503 [Y].
+This may cause security issues.
+Fraudulent UDM service request like fraudulent Nudm_UECM_ Registration service request sent by the AMF may be accepted by the UDM, and the UDM may store the AMF ID as the current AMF serving for the UE, even though the UE is already deregistered from the serving network.
+Therefore, in the deregistration or NAS SMC failure case describe above, the authentication result shall be removed, considering the authentication result usage specified in TS 33.501 clause 6.1.4.

+Editor’s Note: Align with the objective of the study needs to be clarified.

+Editor’s Note: Key issue details are FFS.

 5.3.X.2 Security threats

-Editor’s Note: security threats are FFS.
+Editor’s Note: Other security threats are FFS.

+In case of UE-initiated deregistration procedure, or network-initiated deregistration, or SMC failure after AKA during the registration procedure, the fraudulent service request can be initated by an attacker to tamper, or steal the UE data, or subscribe the service from the UDM if the authentication result stored in the UDM is not removed.
+For example, fraudulent Nudm_UECM_ Registration service request can be sent by the attacker, and accepted by the UDM to store the AMF ID as the current AMF which is serving for the UE.
+Fraudulent Nudm_SDM_Get service may be used by the attacker to steal the data from the UDM.

 5.3.X.3 Potential security requirements

 Editor’s Note: Potential security requirements are FFS.

+The fradulent attack due to expired authentication result in the UDM shall be mitigated.